 A succession plan will help ensure your tree continues to grow and thrive.

 If you don’t have a succession plan, then you’re setting yourself up to be part of the group of family businesses that don’t survive into the next generation.
-It doesn’t have to be an intricate plan.
-Here are some things to consider:
+And as COVID-19 has taught us, it makes sense to have plans in place to ensure business continuity through things like succession planning.

-5. Create a timeline for when and what happens, and the ultimate completion date.
+- Create a timeline for when and what happens

-When you’re spending the majority of your time on things unrelated to growing your business, you may need to go outside for help with duties such as human resources management and accounting.
+When you’re spending most of your time on things unrelated to growing your business, you may need outside help for duties such as human resources management and accounting.

 Want to know more about how to build your business while avoiding common family-owned business problems?
-Read our complimentary e-book, The ups and downs of growing a business.
+Download our free magazine: The Insperity guide to managing organizational growth.